frawst/cs207-chaykowj/OTHER/mvgit/readme.md

 Github repository folder mover and copier.

+## THIS IS A WIP, USE AT OWN RISK.

 ## Function

 Running this script in a *NIX environment with certain arguments will move or